Your feeds. Your inbox. No algorithm.

 Faster than scrolling Twitter.

-Feeds load from memory.
-Articles switch instantly.
 Move with j/k, jump feeds with u, open the original with o.
-Or just click everything.
+Or click.
 Both work the same way.

 • Switch readersFree